 Riders will follow rocky, winding trails high up into the mountains while the wagons carrying the camp supplies follow paths through the valleys.
 The wagons are pulled by draught horses; teams of Percherons and Belgian Warmbloods, that freight the wagonloads of supplies from camp to camp.
 Please note that we recommend bringing your own hard hat if you wish to wear one as the ranch does not supply them.

 This trail is for intermediate riders onwards.
 You should be comfortable and confident at all paces and able to control a responsive horse in open ground.
 You should be comfortable riding on steep terrain and happy to mount and dismount without assistance.
 Assistance is welcomed with care of the horses and setting up camp while on the trail, however it is not obligatory so if you would rather sit back and relax that is also fine.

 Lost Trail: This trail is for advanced riders only who are happy galloping on the trails and exploring the most remote areas.
 Hats are recommended but not provided so please ensure to bring your own if you want to wear one.

 The weight limit for this ride is 255 lb/116 kg, please enquire if you are an experienced rider exceeding this weight.

 Your first night will be spent at the ranch in twin or double rooms in traditional log cabins.
 These cabins are warm and comfortable with bedroom, kitchen, and living area complete with wood-burning stove.
-There are no single supplements charged on this trail.
-You are welcome to share a cabin/tent or have one to yourself, whichever you prefer.
+There are no single supplements charged on this trail but riders requesting single rooms will be accommodated in the main lodge house rather than the cabins.
+You are welcome to share a tent or have one to yourself, whichever you prefer.